Frequently Asked Questions

 Is it true that after 20 years, if the contract for the sale of electricity is not renewed, the wind farm will be dismantled?

 It’s true.
-The term of the electricity purchase agreement between Mesgi’g Ugju’s’n Wind Farm and Hydro-Québec Distribution is 20 years.
+The term of the power purchase agreement between Mesgi’g Ugju’s’n Wind Farm and Hydro-Québec Distribution is 20 years.
 If the two parties do not renew the contract after 20 years, the wind farm will be dismantled, according to the rules currently in force.
 Hydro-Québec Distribution insisted that a fund be created to provide for the dismantling of the wind farm.

 Impact on Wildlife